-To commemorate those who died in World War 1, the town erected a statue (opposite MacDonalds) by public subscription.
+Folkestone Youth Fund is an example of Youth Bonds.
+The initial idea was to raise money by public subscription to commemorate the young generation that died in the First World War.
+Then, the town erected a statue (opposite McDonalds).
 Youth Bonds are a similar thing, being money given by the public to help finance young people – but a fund instead of a statue.

-£100,000 divided by the adult population of Folkestone (say, 40,000) is £2.50, the price of a cup of coffee, or half a glass of wine or half a pint of (expensive) beer.
-If everyone gave that amount on one day, paying for but not having their drink, we would have £100,000 in one day, but it would be available forever.
+* An ideal target based on the adult population of Folkestone (say, 40,000) each giving £2.50 – the price of a cup of coffee, or half a glass of wine or half a pint of (expensive) beer – would be £100,000 available forever as a revolving fund.